OrawiecBartlomiej/Numerical-methods/README.md

 Detailed descritpion of my program is in polish language in the comments.

-This is one of the programs written by me from numerical methods.
+This is one of the programs written by me for numerical methods.

 ## Authors